Course Outline

 • BRIN indexes

-• GiST, GIN indexes
+• GiST and GIN indexes

 4. Using Advanced Table Structures for Government